The ability to identify metal is a valuable skill for many operations such as welding, machining, cutting, and fabricating.

 Both XRF and OES techniques are widely used in the industry because they provide accurate results within seconds of testing.
 There are slight differences in the techniques as explained below.

-XRF spectrometer excites a sample with high-energy X-rays forcing the sample to emit certain characteristic rays which are read by the XRF spectrometer.
-On the other hand, Optical Emission Spectrometry (OES) is also known as Atomic Emission Spectrometry uses the intensity of light emitted at a particular wavelength to determine the elemental composition of a sample.
+Optical Emission Spectrometry (OES), is easy to use, fast and can define the exact quantitative breakdown of solid materials.
+OES, also known as Atomic Emission Spectrometry uses the intensity of light emitted at a particular wavelength to determine the elemental composition of a sample.
 Like fingerprints, emission of rays and light are unique to metal type.

 Unlike traditional methods where it takes years of training, metal workers armed with PMI spectrometers can be trained and begin working on their assignments in minutes.